boutiques/boutiques/README.md

 # Boutiques schema

 JSON schema for Boutiques application descriptors.

-## Properties
+Schema properties are described below.
 Mandatory properties are in bold.

 * **`name`:** name of the tool described.
 * **`description`:** description of the tool described.